Cosmo-Tech/azure-platform-deployment-tools/How-to guides/Resize an AKS node pool.md

 # Update AKS node pool SKU

 The AKS service of Cosmo Tech Platform contains a set of node pools sized in order to cover most of the use cases.
-However some cases can require an increase of the VM size of the nodes:
+However some cases can require an increase of the VM size of the nodes, as:
 * `services` nodes are too small in memory and API start is unstable. `services` default VM size `Standard_A2m_v2` should be upgraded to `Standard_B4ms`.
 * `basic` nodes are too small in memory for dataset import. `basic` default VM size `Standard_D2ads_v5` should be upgraded to `Standard_F4s_v2`